Davsan88/guidesAndNotes/aws_practitioner.md

 ### VPC & Subnets
 Amazon VPC allows you to provision a logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network.
 Subnets divide the VPC into smaller network segments, improving management and security.

+### Security Groups vs NACLs
+Security Groups and Network Access Control Lists (NACLs) both provide network security controls, but they function differently.
+Security Groups are stateful, managing the traffic for instances, while NACLs are stateless, managing the traffic for subnets.